dhqvinh/augen-bookstore/README.md

  + **BuyBookModel**

 ### 2. Backend
-The backend is developed to provide a REST API to the frontend.
+The backend is developed to provide the REST API to the frontend.
  + **BooksController:**
    - Endpoint: /api/v1/books
    - Actions: